Tara MacLean: Shaye

 MaLean collaborated with fellow artists Kim Stockwood and Damhnait Doyle.
 The resulting group was named Shaye.
 The name was a tribute to Maclean's sister who died in a car accident in 2002.

 Their debut album The Bridge was released in October 2003 on EMI Canada.
 "Happy Baby" the lead single, was nominated for Single of the Year at the 2004 Juno Awards and won the Canadian Radio music award.
 This was followed up by "Beauty" in January 2005.
 They represented Canada at the World Expo in Nagoya, Japan that Spring.

-In 2006, she gave birth to her second child Stella Heather Sky Grand in Toronto, where she was residing with her partner Ted Grand (director and co-founder of Modo Yoga.)
+In 2006, she gave birth to her second child Stella Heather Sky Grand in Toronto, where she was residing with her partner, then husband, Ted Grand (director and co-founder of Modo Yoga.)

 Their 2006 follow up Lake of Fire was released on EMI Canada.
 It was exclusively available on iTunes in November 2006, then released physically in February 2007.